tamouse/recipes/_posts/2019-05-25-baked-white-and-sweet-potato-salad.md

   - dairy-free
 ---

 Made this today for Memrorial Weekend celebration BBQ at my brother's.
 I needed something to bring that I know I'd be able to eat and enjoy.
 Learning to find things I can eat while being out with normal folks is hard.
 This one, though, is AMAZING.
+This is pretty similar to [Sweet and White Potato Salad]({{ site.baseurl }}{% post_url 2016-06-24-sweet-and-white-potato-salad %}) except the taters are baked intead of boiled.
+Plus BACON.

+Make it vegetarian / vegan by taking out the eggs, bacon, and using a vegan mayo instead.

 ## Ingredients